occamLab/ARKit-Ros-Bridge/README.md

 # ARKit ROS Bridge

-This will stream pose data from an iOS device to a computer via UDP in order to manipulate the data in ROS.
-Currently, the iOS-ROS streamer sends pose and camera data between the devices.
+This will stream data from an iOS device to a computer via UDP in order to manipulate the data in ROS.

 Built For OccamLab @Olin College 2018